Relintai/pandemonium_engine_docs/tutorials/plugins/running_code_in_the_editor.md

         # Code to execute both in editor and in game.
 ```

+Note:
-.. note:: Modifications in editor are permanent.
+ Modifications in editor are permanent.
 For example, in the following case, when we remove the script, the node will keep its rotation.
 Be careful to avoid making unwanted modifications.

 Try it out
 -----------